Suggested length: 2-3 class periods (45-55 minutes each)

 - When inviting students to the discussion, give them Viewer permissions.

-- A brief background on topic
+- A brief background on the topic.

 - A fully developed discussion containing arguments for and against the thesis “Race-based affirmative action measures should be implemented in college admissions.”